blakeruprecht/blakeruprecht.github.io/content/simplicity.md

 - **Simple dress**: plain clothes, no logos, no adornment, nothing that would make one human appear more worthy than another human.
 - **Simple speech**: I love this one, they wouldn't address anybody as "Mr." or "Dr." or any other bullshirt hierarchical speech like that.
 They would simply use "Friend" or "John Smith" (first and last name) to address somebody.
 This extended into honesty, as you can imagine, and they were not supposed to lie
 	- Side note, I was in academia for a while, and there was a stark, obvious difference between those academics who were confident enough in themselves to go by their first names, versus the people who were desparate to be called "Dr." to receive some validation

+If you're trying to do better, optimize a system, or just improve, it's much more useful to set a minimum threshold that is "good enough" to be done, rather than endlessly striving for perfection.

+Perfection is impossible to achieve.

+Minimum standars are achievable, measurable, and movable.

+• Search spaces
+• Local vs global optima
+• Natural selection

+## Optimization Theory in Evolution

+## Why does nature prefer simplicity?

+## What "good enough" really means
+Big(O) notation, not everything is linear.
+Good enough is often finding a local maxima or a knee point.

+## 80/20 Principle (Pareto Principle)